Ákos Barcsay

-Biography
+Barcsay's reign of a little over two years was a period of considerable domestic and international turmoil.
+It occurred during the end of Transylvania's "golden age" and saw the renewal of Ottoman power under an energetic new grand vizier, Mehmet Köprülü.
+Prince Barcsay had the unenviable task of satisfying draconian Turkish territorial and financial demands while attempting to keep his deposed predecessor, Prince George II Rákóczi, at bay.
+It was an almost impossible task.
+Analysis of his career by Hungarian historians shows him to have been a weak character prone to taking the easy option best suited to his self-interests.
+His marriage to a fifteen-year-old girl, with whom he became obsessed, was frowned upon by his contemporaries, not because of her age but because Barcsay was said to focus on little else other than his obsession.
+His name does not register among the greats of Hungarian history and many studies dismiss him as a charlatan.
+Barcsay had no direct male heirs, so his line died with him.
+Various claimants to descend from Barcsay have recently emerged in Transylvania and Hungary.
+Most respected sources prove these claims to be spurious and bogus.

-Barcsay was born in a respected noble family from Hunyad County.
+Akos Barcsay de Nagybarcsa was born to an old and distinguished Calvinist noble family of Hunyad County (now Hunedoara County), in southern Transylvania, whose origins reach back to the mid-13th century.
+His father, Sándor (Alexander) Barcsay, Vice-Comes (Alispan) of Hunyad County, had been a courtier, envoy, and soldier.
+His mother was Erzsebet (Elizabeth) Palatics de Illadia, daughter of Gyorgy (George) Palatics, Ban (Governor) of Lugos and Karansebes.
+On both sides, Ákos Barcsay was the descendant of prominent Transylvanian and Hungarian families — Bogathy, Zalasdy, Seredy, Fanchy, and Varday among others.

-He grew up at the court of Gabriel Bethlen.
+He grew up at the court of Prince Gabriel Bethlen.
 The first significant station in his career was an embassy to the Sublime Porte in 1642 in the service of George I Rákóczy.
-In 1648 he was chief governor of the Hunyad county.
+In 1648 he was chief governor of Hunyad County.
 Prince George II Rákóczy appointed him princely councilor in 1657 and governor for the time of his campaign to Poland.

-The Turks deposed Rákóczy after his unfortunate an unauthorised campaign and had Ferenc Rhédey elected prince on 2 November 1657.
+The Turks deposed Rákóczy after his unfortunate and unauthorised campaign and had Francis Rhédey elected prince on 2 November 1657.
 However, Rákóczy returned in January 1658 and forced the Diet to recognize him on 25 January 1658.
-As a reaction the Turks invaded Transylvania, leaving a trail of destruction through the country.
+As a reaction, the Turks invaded Transylvania, leaving a trail of destruction through the country.
 Grand Vizier Köprülü Mehmed Pasha appointed Barcsay as prince on 14 September 1658, and the Diet had to agree to the payment of a high tribute and recognition of Barcsay's principality (11 October).